pnguy55/task-manager-application/readme.md

 to list key value pairs use
 heroku config

-IMPORTANT!!!!
+#IMPORTANT!!!!
 URLS MUST BE ENCLOSED IN QUOTES

 then
 git push heroku master

 then in postman set production value to url without trailing slash https://phi-task-manager.herokuapp.com/

+#add testing
+npm i jest --save-dev
+npm i supertest --save-dev
+add an app.js that is imported into index for for test functionality once package.json is set up all you need to watch for test is npm test